In this paper, we will study the definition, Construction, Working principle, Advantages, Disadvantages, and Application of the Lancashire Boiler.

 Now let us study one by one in detail,

-Safety Valves prevents from the boiler busting.
+Safety Valves prevent from the boiler busting.
 A safety Valve is used to Blow off the steam when their pressure is exceeded.

 It is a device that is used for getting information related to boiler pressure.
 When the pressure is maximum and minimum it will indicate the value of pressure inside the boiler.